Shooting Range (video game)

 Shooting Range is a video game for the Nintendo Entertainment System published by Bandai in 1989.

 Summary

-This video game involves mini-games resembling the Old West; with the exception being the moon level because people did not land on the moon until the 1960s.
+This video game involves mini-games resembling the Old West (except for a moon level).
 The objective is simple: shoot the red and white targets on the character's heads and watch your energy level.
 It also includes a carnival-style game where you shoot glass bottles in a saloon.
 The game uses the NES Zapper for controls.